 The Brother MFC-J1010DW is a budget all-in-one inkjet printer designed for home use.
-It has multiple connectivity options like Wi-Fi and USB, and it supports Apple AirPrint and Mopria Print Service.
+It has multiple connectivity options like Wi-Fi and USB and supports Apple AirPrint and Mopria Print Service.
 It uses four ink cartridges with color dye ink and black pigment ink.
 The scanner has an automatic document feeder to scan long, multi-page documents but doesn't support duplex scanning.
-There's an upgraded variant called the Brother MFC-J1170DW, which has a touch-sensitive display, NFC support, and faster-advertised color printing speed.
+This printer has two variants: the Brother MFC-J1012DW and the MFC-1170DW.
+The former is a Canadian model with the same specifications as the reviewed model, while the latter is an upgraded model with a larger touch-sensitive display, NFC support, and faster-advertised color printing speed.

 The Brother MFC-J1010DW is good for family use.
 It has multiple connectivity options, making it easily accessible to everyone in the household.
 It prints quickly, produces high-quality black and color documents, and its cost per print is relatively low due to the cheap cost of its ink cartridges.
 Its color accuracy is okay for photo printing, but it struggles with bright, saturated colors and darker shades like greens and yellows.
 It has a high-resolution scanner that's well-suited for digitizing photos, and you can quickly process multi-page documents thanks to its automatic document feeder.

 The Brother MFC-J1010DW is good for student use.
-It has many connectivity options, including Wi-Fi and USB, and it's compatible with Brother mobile app, allowing you to print directly from your smartphone.
+It has many connectivity options, including Wi-Fi and USB, and it's compatible with the Brother mobile app, allowing you to print directly from your smartphone.
 It also produces high-quality documents and prints quickly.
-You have to replace the ink cartridges often because they don't last very long, but the cartridges are relatively cheap, which helps keep your maintenance cost low.
+You have to replace the ink cartridges often because they run out quickly, but they're relatively cheap, which helps keep your maintenance cost low.
 Color printing can still get expensive if you print a lot.

-The Brother MFC-J1010DW is good for black and white printing.
-It produces high-quality black and white documents and prints decently fast at up to 16 pages per minute; however, its ink cartridge doesn't yield many pages, meaning you'll have to replace it regularly.
-The black ink cartridge is fairly cheap, which helps keep your maintenance cost low.
+The Brother MFC-J1010DW is good for black-and-white printing.
+It produces high-quality black and white documents and prints decently fast at up to 16 pages per minute; however, it doesn't yield many pages, meaning you'll have to replace the cartridges regularly.
+That said, the black ink cartridge is cheap, which helps keep your maintenance cost low.
 It has a high-resolution scanner with an automatic feeder but doesn't support duplex scanning, so it isn't ideal for scanning double-sided sheets.

 The Brother MFC-J1010DW is good for photo printing.
-It produces very detailed photos with reasonably accurate colors; however, it struggles with bright, saturated shades and dark greens and yellows.
+It produces very detailed photos with reasonably accurate colors but struggles with bright, saturated shades and dark greens and yellows.
 It can print on glossy paper up to 8" x 11" and supports borderless printing.
-The cost per print for photo printing is decent as the ink cartridges are relatively cheap, but it can still get expensive if you print a lot.
+The cost per print for photo printing is decent as the ink cartridges are relatively cheap, but they can still get expensive if you print a lot because they run out quickly.

 You can see our unit's label here.

-The Brother MFC-J1010DW is among the best printers we've tested in its price range.
+The Brother MFC-J1010DW is a great printer compared to other models in its class.
 It stands out for its low cost per print, as well as for its fast printing and scanning speeds.
+However, it isn't as good for photo printing as it produces pictures with a visible printing pattern.

 The Brother MFC-J1010DW and the Brother MFC-J1205DW are both all-in-one inkjet printers with similar features.
 If you print a lot, the MFC-J1205DW is a better choice as its ink cartridges yield significantly more prints, which will help you save money in the long run.
 However, the MFC-J1010DW produces better quality color documents and prints black documents faster.